machdyne/zeitlos/README.md

 3. The BIOS will automatically boot the kernel within a few seconds if no keys are pressed.

-4. Use `xf` to upload apps to an FAT-formatted SD card and `run <file>` to start them.
+4. Use `xf` to upload apps to a FAT-formatted SD card and `run <file>` to start them.
 You will need to have the [xfer](https://github.com/machdyne/xfer) utility installed and configured in minicom.

 ## Developers